Are you looking for a Shopify review in deep? I’ve been working with this CMS for 4 years now, so I know it pretty well.

 Shopify was the first of its kind in the world of E-commerce.
 The legend says there was a German-born computer programmer.
-His name was Tobias Lütke.
-He had a love of snowboarding.
 He tried to set up an online shop to sell snowboards.
 He got frustrated by the lack of a decent E-commerce platform on which to build his business.
 So he set about developing the software to make that E-commerce platform himself.

 The Shopify app store